simonmichael/hledger_site/src/why.md

 <!-- toc -->

-## Summary
+## TLDR

 **[hledger](index.md)** is free, user-friendly accounting software designed to be:

 **Dependable** - Your data stays local, private, version-controlled, and future-proof.
 Plain text files work with your favorite text tools and never lock you in.
-Features interact as you'd expect.
+Features work as you'd expect.
 Built with a high-assurance programming language.

 **Fast and lightweight** - Starts instantly, processes thousands of transactions per second.